SPRING 2021 IMPORTANT SOL INFORMATION

 2018-2019 & After

 Standard Diploma: 5 SOLs

 Mrs. Natasha Neagle

 Before becoming the SHS Testing Coordinator, Mrs. Neagle taught both middle and high school science for 15 years.
-When she isn't working to make sure all students have their testing requirements for graduation, she is a Tribe of Pride Color Guard Instructor, an instructional designer of middle school and high school lessons, and an agented young adult author.
+When she isn't working to make sure all students have their testing requirements for graduation, she is a Tribe of Pride Color Guard Instructor and an instructional designer of middle school and high school lessons.

 - Ed.
 S., Educational Leadership, ODU